Call Us For A Free Consultation

 The occipital lobe is located in the back of your brain.
 It governs your visual perception system.
 Meaning it helps to translate the lights and colors that you see into images.
 Two optical nerves extend to and from the occipital lobe to the back of the eye.
 This is what sends these images to the brain.
 Damage to the occipital lobe and impair the sending of messages from the eyes to the brain, damage could affect how the occipital lobe deciphers those images, and damage could affect how your occipital lobe sends images to other parts of your brain such as for memory storage.

 Even minor brain injuries could result in major impairments to the occipital lobe.
 In fact, vision problems are a common cause in any motor vehicle accident.
 This is particularly true in impacts causing a coup contre-coup brain injury, which is where the brain slides to the front and back of your skull after a collision.
 Some common injuries to the occipital lobe after a TBI in an auto accident include the following:

 If you have been seriously injured and suffered a TBI causing occipital lobe injuries in New Mexico, please call our Albuquerque auto accident lawyer to learn how we can help.
 We handle cases throughout New Mexico, including in Lordsburg, Albuquerque, Las Cruces, Santa Fe, Roswell, or anywhere else.
-Call the Caruso Law Offices, P.C. by dialing (505) 883-5000 to learn how we can help.
+Call the Mark Caruso by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.